-Dianic Wicca was born of the feminist movement and founded by hereditary witch named Zsuzsanna Budapest in 1971, Venice Beach, California.
-And on Winter’s Solstice of 1971, she founded the very first Dianic coven called the Susan B. Anthony Coven Number One.
-And she served as its High Priestess until 1980.
-The Susan B. Anthony Coven Number One still exists today with the name “Circle of Aradia.”
-According to Zsuzsanna, the Dianic belief are as follows: “We always recognize, when we say “Goddess,” that She is the Life-giver, the Life-sustainer.
+Dianic Wicca emerged from the feminist movement and was established by hereditary witch Zsuzsanna Budapest in 1971 in Venice Beach, California.
+On the Winter Solstice of that same year, she created the first Dianic coven called the Susan B. Anthony Coven Number One.
+She served as the High Priestess until 1980, and this coven still operates today under the name “Circle of Aradia.”
+According to Zsuzsanna, the Dianic beliefs include: “We always recognize, when we say “Goddess,” that She is the Life-giver, the Life-sustainer.
 She is Mother Nature.”

-What Dianic Wicca does is focus and embrace the Goddess aspect of things and spends very little time on the God aspect of things.
-Not that the founder was against the God or male aspect and wanted separatism, what the Dianic tradition actually does is embrace the differences between the male and the female as given by the Goddess, Mother Nature.
-The core belief of the Dianic tradition is that it is a holistic religious system based on a Goddess-centered cosmology and the primacy of “She Who is All And Whole Unto Herself.”
-To put it simply, this is a Goddess-based and feminine-focused spiritual path.
+The practice of Dianic Wicca centers on embracing the Goddess aspect, dedicating minimal time to the God aspect.
+This doesn’t imply that the founder opposed the male aspect or sought separation; rather, the tradition acknowledges the inherent differences between genders as bestowed by the Goddess, Mother Nature.
+The fundamental belief of the Dianic path is that it forms a holistic religious system rooted in Goddess-centered cosmology, emphasizing “She Who is All And Whole Unto Herself.”
+In simpler terms, this represents a Goddess-focused and feminine-centered spiritual framework.

-To further illustrate the beliefs of those who take the Dianic tradition, according to Zsuzsanna Budapest:
+To further shed light on the beliefs within the Dianic tradition, Zsuzsanna Budapest shares:

-“There are only two kinds of people in the world: mothers and their children.
-Mothers can give life to each other as well as to men, who are not able to do the same for themselves.
-This constitutes a dependency upon the Female Life Force for life renewed and was accepted naturally in ancient times by our ancient forebearers as a sacred gift of the Goddess.
-In patriarchal times, this sacred gift was turned against women, and used to force them to give up roles of independence and power.”
+“There are fundamentally two types of individuals: mothers and their children.
+Mothers can cultivate life for each other as well as for men, who cannot do so independently.
+This creates a reliance on the Female Life Force for rejuvenation, a gift once revered in ancient societies as sacred.
+Unfortunately, during patriarchal times, this sacred blessing was weaponized against women, undermining their roles of autonomy and strength.”

 Taunt the Witch T-shirt from The Moonlight Shop